Ann Morton, a Phoenix-based artist, has mobilized more than 2,200 people for her art project - The Violet Protest.

 “In some ways, I think it was a blessing in disguise for this project.
 I was able to meet through Zoom with people all over the country who wanted to participate.”

-While the initial exhibition was scheduled for September 2020, the opening of the project was moved to March 2021.
-While the project is being shown she spends 2 days a week knitting there on a complementary project which allows her to see visitors and answer questions.
+The initial showing, scheduled for September 2020, was delayed until March 2021.
+During the show's run, she spends two days a week at the museum working on a complementary project which allows her to see visitors and answer questions.

 “A national project is really about building a strong framework for the project, within which people can participate.
 It has to be compelling.
 People have to have agency to create anything they want inside the parameters of the larger project.
 That’s why every square is different.
 However, when all the pieces come together they make a unified statement.”

-Ann’s project has expanded to all 50 states through word of mouth.
-Initially, she sent it to about 500 people on her mailing list from past projects and from her “art alert” list.
-Before she knew it, the project spread from one person to the next by word of mouth.
+Ann’s project expanded to all 50 states through word of mouth.
+Initially, she notified about 500 people on her mailing list from past projects and her “art alert” list.
+The project quickly grew to 2,200 participants, many of them creating multiple squares.

 “I think people are moved to participate because I have a track record of producing these kinds of projects and following through.
 They trust I will do what I say I’ll do.”

 Trust can go a long way.
-Over 2,200 people have participated and many of them created multiple squares.
-Thanks to their participation, Ann has already reached her initial goal of having 25 pieces for each Congressperson.
+Enthusiastic artists helped Ann reach her initial goal of having 25 pieces for each Congressperson.
 Now she's trying to see if she can send even more.